StephenClarkApps/EmberApp/Project Outline.md

 We didn't map all the bus stop points as annotations in this implementation, as I ran out of time to add these back in with my updated code to add the bus's location currently.

+Accesibility - The app needs accesibility labels added to make it more ready for screen reader.